Listen to this blog as a podcast:

 4. Shouldn’t I wait to shop until the new seasonal gowns arrive?

 While it is true that manufacturers still release new styles in the Fall and Spring there really isn’t any seasonality to gowns any longer.
 Gown styles don’t really vary dramatically between the seasons.
 Most formal wear designers sell nationally to areas with different climates.
 Offering gowns with heavier material, darker colors or longer sleeve options in places like Arizona and Florida wouldn’t be logical.
-Manufacturers will offer a variety of gown styles, colors and fabrics all year long so there’s no need to put off that shopping trip waiting for the “new” arrivals.
+Manufacturers will offer a variety of elegant evening gowns, colors and fabrics all year long so there’s no need to put off that shopping trip waiting for the “new” arrivals.

 5. Why would I spend so much on a dress I’m only going to wear for a few hours?

-Honestly, I don’t know anyone who wants to overspend on anything and we can’t blame them.
-This is why Darianna® Bridal & Tuxedo makes a concerted effort to carry gowns in a wide price range.
+Darianna® Bridal & Tuxedo makes a concerted effort to carry gowns in a wide price range.
 We understand that there are many financial obligations involved in a wedding, but sacrificing your look may be shortsighted.
 Yes, the event is only a few hours long but your role as Mother of the Bride or Groom will be documented in those wedding photos forever.

 Picture the bride in her beautiful wedding dress, the groom in his dapper tuxedo.
 The wedding party looks gorgeous together in their lovely dresses and suits.
 What will you be wearing?
-As the hostess of your daughter’s wedding, your wedding attire needs to be appropriate, tasteful and well-fitting.
+As the hostess of your son or daughter’s wedding, your wedding attire needs to be appropriate, tasteful and well-fitting.
 You do not want to be mistaken for a guest.

 6. My Bride asked me to wear a color I don’t look good in, what do I do?

-This issue can be handled easily with that necessary conversation we advised earlier with your Bride.
-How important is it to her wedding vision that you wear a color that may not suit you, your coloring, or your skin tone?
-Have you been truthful about your feelings regarding this choice?
-One thing we like to point out to mothers in this situation is that many Brides are thinking only of the overall color aesthetic.
+One thing we like to point out to mothers in this situation is that many Brides are thinking only of the overall color aesthetic or theme of the wedding.
 Brides may not realize that as an honorific like Mother of the Bride or Mother of the Groom, you are generally escorted down the aisle separately from the wedding party as well as being photographed, announced and seated independently.
 There are very few photographs that the entire bridal party is together where the Bride’s overall color scheme will be seen.

 7. Can the Mother of the Groom wear the same color as the Mother of the Bride?